 Early in his career, Bruce wrote screenplays.
 He also released four albums of his comedy material on the Fantasy Records label, covering wide-ranging topics such as discrimination, abortion, and religion.
 He eventually appeared on television on the Steve Allen Show and other programs.
 Yet as his fame grew, so did the edge to his comedy and social commentary, which led to his legal troubles.

-Illinois Supreme Court rules Lenny Bruce comedy routine was not obscenity
+Illinois Supreme Court ruled Bruce comedy routine was not obscene

 Bruce was arrested at the Jazz Workshop in San Francisco in 1961 for using sexually explicit language.
 Although he was acquitted, law enforcement agencies put him under greater scrutiny, resulting in drug arrests in Philadelphia and Los Angeles.